 - Go to less popular locations

 One of my most memorable holidays was when I went to Mallorca, a Spanish island, in Winter.
 Mallorca is famous for its beaches and its party scene during SUMMER.
-Hence, when we went there in January, few other tourists were around.
-Obviously, we could not swim in the sea, but in return, it felt like we had the island for ourselves.
-There were so many other things to see!
-Had we come during Summer, we would have just spent every day at the beach.
+Hence, when we went there in January, only a few other tourists were around.
+Obviously, we could not swim in the sea, but in return, we had time to explore the island without queuing for anything.

 2. Find cheap transport

 Flights tend to be one of the more expensive things on the travel list.
 However, flights also have huge potential for saving.
 Use sites like Skyscanner to compare prices and use budget airlines such as Ryanair.
-When I travel to visit my family, I save so much by spending six hours travelling to Stansted Airport to use Ryanair rather than flying via Heathrow which is less than an hour away from where I live.
+When I travel, I almost always use Stansted airport over Heathrow as it is so much cheaper for only a little more travel time.

-On the day of travel, you want to be prepared.
+To save money on travel, prepare for your journey.
 Bring packed food so you can avoid using over-priced airport restaurants and on-board meals.
 Yes, you can bring food past security, just ensure it does not contain meat, fruits, vegetables or any liquids.
 A peanut-butter sandwich, for example, is perfectly fine.
 Or a protein bar.
 Or pasta.
-There is literally no reason you should ever have to buy airport or airplane food.
+There is no reason you should ever have to buy airport food.

 Also remember to bring a refillable water bottle.
-You will have to empty it before you go through the security check, but nothing stops you from filling it back up afterwards.
+You will have to empty it before you go through the security check, but you can refill it afterwards.
 Most airports have free water fountains that you can use.
-You may have to look around a bit, for example, in Stansted airport the fountain is hidden all the way in the toilets of the Ryanair terminal.
-But still, walking there is better than spending £3 on a 500ml water bottle.
+Usually, they are located near the toilets.

 3. Find a place to stay

 With Couchsurfing, you essentially have free accommodation.
 The website matches travellers with hosts, who will allow you to stay at their place for free.
-This can save you a lot of money but may take some time to organise as you are unlikely to stay at one person’s place for longer than 1-2 nights.
-For longer journeys, you would need to find multiple hosts.
+This can save you a lot of money but may take some time to organise and has some drawbacks:

-It is also important to keep in mind that when you couchsurf, you are somebody’s guest.
-This means you should not return drunk at 2 am or bring friends over.
-It is mostly suited for solo travelling.
-On the other hand, couchsurfing is a great opportunity to learn about local customs and discover hidden places away from the mass tourism as your host is likely to be knowledgeable about the area.
+On the bright side, Couchsurfing is a great opportunity to learn about local customs and discover hidden places away from the mass tourism as your host is likely to be knowledgeable about the area.

 4. Save costs for luggage

-If you book a flight with a budget airline, there are likely to be extra charges for luggage.
+If you book a flight with a budget airline, there are likely extra charges for luggage.
 Usually, you are allowed one piece of hand luggage for free.
-And let me tell you, this piece of hand luggage is all you need, unless you travel with children or plan to stay for longer than four months.
+And let me tell you, this piece of hand luggage is all you need unless you travel with children or plan to stay for longer than four months.

 What to leave at home

 If you would like to take toiletries with you, do not buy over-priced travel-sized packages.
 Instead, buy refillable containers and fill them with your normal creams and gels.
 They are really cheap and will save you a ton.
-You can buy airplane-friendly sized containers here.
-Make sure to choose reusable items whenever possible.
+You can buy plane-friendly sized containers here.

 5. Do exciting things for less

 You can easily save money when travelling by choosing your sightseeing activities wisely.
 Focus on what is important to you.
-You do not have to see every tourist attraction there is and you do not have to listen to guides that adversitise “must-see” places.
-There is literally nothing in your holiday that you MUST see.
-It is your own time and you are already restricted enough in your daily life so your holiday should be a time to be free.
-For example, when I went to Paris for a week, I decided to pay for a ticket to Versailles, but did not climb the Eiffel Tower.
-I am interested in history but have been on enough high buildings in the past.
+You do not have to see every tourist attraction there is and you do not have to listen to guides that advertise “must-see” places.

 Save money on travel summary